CloudSkills/azure-functions/2-Creating-a-PowerShell-Event-Based-Function/2-Creating-a-PowerShell-Event-Based-Function.md

 ## Step 2 — Reviewing Event Grid Data Sent to the Function

 Now that you have an event grid subscription created, you need to understand what data and properties are being sent to the function by event grid.
-Without this information available, it will be hard to write the logic into your function.
+Without this information, it will be difficult to maniuplate the data and write logic into your function.

 In the template that was created for us, the `$eventGridEvent` variable is being output to the host, so if we trigger the function we can see the data in the Logs console.
 An alternative method is to convert the object to JSON and then output that, giving us the full data structure to copy into a text editor to view the data structure and properties.